spywill/Croc_Unlock/README.md

 ## INTRODUCTION :
 * This project is developed for the HAK5 KeyCroc
   - Pressing **GUI-l** will open windows / linux parrot OS login screen and wait for user to enter passwd with SAVEKEYS command
-  - Pressing **CONTROL-ALT-F3** will open Raspberry pi 4 terminal login screen and wait for user to enter passwd with SAVEKEYS command
+  - Pressing **CONTROL-ALT-L** will open Raspberry pi 5 login screen and wait for user to enter passwd with SAVEKEYS command
   - Type in **crocunlock** at the target login screen will delete crocunlock characters and enter user passwd
   - Payload will save passwd at /tools/Croc_Pot/Croc_unlock.txt.filtered, this payload was design to help with Croc_Pot
   - Old passwd will be save at /loot/Croc_Pot/Croc_unlock.txt.filtered